snowgears/VerifyPurchaseDiscordBot/README.md

 ![](https://i.imgur.com/6Y6iGJO.png)

+**Steps for getting started:**
-install the libraries in library.sh rename ".env example" to ".env"
+- install the libraries in library.sh file
+- rename ".env example" to ".env"

 **Guide to filling out the .env file:**